 - Feel physically weaker, especially in the legs

-The biggest issue when starting Nardil is the hypotension (low blood pressure).
+The biggest Nardil side effect upon starting is hypotension (low blood pressure).
 This can be troublesome, especially upon standing up.
 A few times I even fell over during the night and hit my head.
 However, this will go away in a few months.
 I would recommend purchasing an automatic blood pressure monitor (I recommend Omron) which will also be useful in monitoring for a hypertensive crisis later on.

-Long term, the biggest problem will be insomnia and fatigue (yes Nardil causes both!).
+Long term, the biggest Nardil side effects will be insomnia and fatigue (yes Nardil causes both!).
 Before Nardil I could easily sleep 9 hours, on Nardil I sleep an average of 4 – 5 hours a night which is a 50% reduction.
 Annoying yes, but worth the price.
-However the insomnia can also be treated with benzodiazepines on occasion (I recommend Nitrazepam).
+However, insomnia can also be treated with benzodiazepines on occasion (I recommend Nitrazepam).
 Some people even use antipsychotics or tricyclic antidepressants to help with insomnia.

-The insomnia/fatigue ratio can be tweaked a little depending on when you take your doses.
-If you prefer less fatigue (at the cost of more insomnia) then take 1/3 in the morning and 2/3 at night, vice versa if you prefer less insomnia but are happy to take more fatigue as a trade off.
+Insomnia/fatigue ratio can be tweaked a little depending on when you take your doses.
+If you prefer less fatigue (at the cost of more insomnia) then take 1/3 in the morning and 2/3 at night, vice versa if you prefer less insomnia but are happy to take more fatigue as a trade-off.

 The twitching issue isn’t really bothersome, just a weird side effect most people on Nardil get.
 Expect to get some laughs as you nod off to sleep on the train!